 Gotcha #1: Auto Scaling Group health check doesn’t work as you’d think

-Elastic Beanstalk lets you configure a health check url.
-This health check url is used by elastic load balancer to decide if instances are healthy.
+Elastic Beanstalk lets you configure a health check URL.
+This health check URL is used by the elastic load balancer to decide if instances are healthy.
 But, the auto scale group does not use this health check.

 Elastic Beanstalk keeps it this way to give you the chance to ssh into the machine to find out what is wrong.
 If auto scaling group terminates the machine immediately, you won’t have that option.

 The fix is to configure autoscale group to use elastic load balancer based health check.
 Adding the following to a config file under .ebextensions will solve the problem.